 HS&E Best Practices

 In the midst of Colorado’s Denver-Julesburg Basin, innovative independents are forging new alliances and re-inventing the way pad drilling and simultaneous well fracturing and production take place with visual and noise levels in sync with neighboring farms and suburban areas.
 June reveals how operators are developing high-density pads with 14 or more horizontal wells and on-demand production infrastructure in concert with the environment, while studying industry-first water management capabilities.

-Advertising space reservation deadline for the April issue is March 24; ad files are due March 29.
+Advertising space reservation deadline is May 24; materials are due May 26.

 Please call 1-800-847-8301 to reserve your special position today!